Beside Kyoto Attractions, you may want to check out other relevant articles:

 7. Gion District (祇園)

-Famously known for Geisha, Gion’s true origins were to cater to weary visitors to Yasaka shrine.
-It is good to note that geisha are entertainers, not prostitutes.
+Famously known for its geisha, Gion originally developed to serve weary visitors to Yasaka Shrine.
+It is important to note that geisha are professional entertainers, not prostitutes.

-From Yasaka as a starting point, just walk straight and you will arrive Shijo-dori a modern shopping district filled with department stores & pedestrian shopping street.
+Starting from Yasaka Shrine, a straight walk will lead you to Shijo-dori, a modern shopping district filled with department stores and bustling pedestrian streets.

 How to Get to Gion